In this blog post, you are going to learn about the three types of sales funnels that I’ve used to generate multiple millions of dollars online.

 Our Annual Access Upsell allows customers to save about 50% by pre-paying for an entire year of access.

-So, it basically works like this.
+It basically the sales process works like this...
 They click to sign up for the Monthly Access and fill out their credit card info.
 But then, they are taken to a screen that says ‘Hey, wait… do you want to save even more money by signing up for a year?’

-And the idea here is to make them aware of how much money they will save doing it this way, and may jump on the offer due to the value they would be getting from it.
+The idea here is to make them aware of how much money they will save doing it this way, and may jump on the offer.

 3. Simple Offer Sales Funnel